csci344/spring2025/pages/_assignments/tutorial05.md

 2. Encourage you to keep thinking about improving the accessibility of your website.

 ## Cheatsheet
-Below is a cheatsheet (below) with examples of different selector methods and approaches to updating the DOM.
+* Below is a cheatsheet (below) with examples of different selector methods and approaches to updating the DOM.
+* You can also try practicing with Sarah's interactive <a href="/fall2024/course-files/activities/dom-tester" target="_blank">DOM manipulation tool</a>.

 ### Selector Methods